-Appendix D-2 of the Consent Decree outlines specific details of how trust funds may be used.
+In the consent decree, specific details are outlined regarding how trust funds may be used.
 Overall, money from the settlement may be used to pay some or all of the cost to repower (change the engine) or replace eligible diesel-powered vehicles with new vehicles.
-The replacements can be powered by diesel or alternative fuels, or electricity.
-The settlement funds can be used for these 10 project types:
+The replacements can be powered by diesel or alternative fuels such as propane, natural gas or electricity.

-The focus of the court case and program is NOx reductions, but within the limits of the settlement, we have some ability to use the funds to more broadly benefit Minnesotans.
-For instance, projects that reduce NOx can also reduce other harmful air pollutants such as particulate matter and greenhouse gases.
+The focus of the court case and program is NOx reductions, but within the limits of the settlement, we have some ability to use the funds to more broadly benefit Minnesotans and advance state priorities.
+Visit our state plan webpage to learn what vehicles and projects are eligible for funding in Minnesota.

 Why diesel vehicles and equipment?

 Diesel engines are the workhorses of our economy because of their power, efficiency, and longevity.
 However, older heavy-duty diesel vehicles and equipment can produce massive amounts of harmful air pollution, while modern equipment and engines are much cleaner and can drastically reduce emissions.
 A modern diesel truck produces over 97% less fine particulate matter than an older one.
 There are also alternative fuels such as propane, natural gas, and electricity that can power many heavy-duty vehicles and equipment.

 Diesel equipment can last for decades, though, so it can take a long time for the older, dirtier equipment to be retired and replaced with cleaner options.
 According to the EPA, diesel retrofits, “repowers,” and replacements are some of the most cost-effective methods for reducing air pollution and gaining health benefits.